-- This opens the Format Shape Task Pane, with the Effects tab selected (highlighted in red within Figure 4).
-Within the Format Shape Task Pane, you'll find all options within the 3-D Rotation section (highlighted in blue within Figure 4).
+- This opens the Format Shape Task Pane, with the Effects tab active (highlighted in red within Figure 4).
+Within the Format Shape Task Pane, you'll find all 3-D Rotation options within the 3-D Rotation section (highlighted in blue within Figure 4).

-Figure 4: 3-D Rotation options within Format Shape Task Pane
+Figure 4: 3-D Rotation options within the Format Shape Task Pane

-- Click the down-arrow next to the icon, which brings up a 3-D Rotation gallery very similar to the options that you can see in Figure 3, as shown previously on this page.
-See our Apply 3-D Rotation Effects to Shapes In PowerPoint 2013 tutorial for more information.
+- Click the down-arrow next to the icon, which brings up a 3-D Rotation gallery very similar to the options that you can see in Figure 3, shown previously on this page.
+See our Apply 3-D Rotation Effects to Shapes In PowerPoint 2016 tutorial for more information.

 - Here you can choose the three axes in 3-D space: X (Width) Rotation, Y (Height) Rotation, and Z (Depth) Rotation to rotate the selected shape in 3-D space.
 You can either use the direction buttons or enter the angle values.
 Each change in value will show you how it effects the shape.

 - Additionally, you can enter Perspective values from 0 to 120 degrees or use the direction buttons to narrow or widen the field of view.
 The Perspective option will be grayed out if you have chosen any preset styles other than the Perspective preset styles (highlighted in blue within Figure 3, shown previously on this page).

 - This check-box allows you to keep the text flat even after you apply a 3-D Rotation effect to a shape.